 NOTE: A new engine may consume some oil during its first few thousand miles (kilometers) of operation.
-This should be considered a normal part of the break-in and not interpreted as a problem.
+This should be considered a normal part of the break-in and not interpreted as an indication of difficulty.

 DIESEL ENGINE BREAK-IN RECOMMENDATIONS